-Students may withdraw up to the halfway point of a course and receive a grade of "W," which remains part of the student's permanent record.
-Withdrawal after the halfway point will result in a grade of "U."
+After the drop period, students may withdraw up to the halfway point of a course and receive a grade of "W," which remains part of the student's permanent record but does not affect the GPA.
+Withdrawal after the halfway point will result in a grade of "UW," which is reflected in the GPA and acts the same as a "U" grade.
+The withdrawal date is determined as follows.